-(3) All amendments made in the Committee shall be reported to the Assembly.
+Reporting bills to Committee of the Whole (6) All amendments made by a Standing or Special Committee shall be reported to the Assembly.
 Every bill reported from any Committee, whether amended or not, shall be received by the Assembly and ordered into Committee of the Whole.